Adam Kersten

 Adam Kersten (26 April 1930 in Kutno - 11 January 1983 in Warsaw) was a Polish historian, expert on Polish history in the 17th century.
 He was a member of the faculty at Maria Curie-Skłodowska University from 1955.

-From 1980 he was active in the Solidarity movement.
+From 1980 Kersten was active in the Solidarity movement.

-He was the husband of fellow historian Krystyna Kersten.
+Kersten was the husband of fellow historian Krystyna Kersten.

-Posthumously, he received the Order of Polonia Restituta.
+Posthumously, Kersten received the Order of Polonia Restituta.